Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/domino-dynasty/rules/_index.md

 {{% rules-block heading="Setup" icon="setup" %}}

+{{% rules-double-view src="setup.webp" alt="Example of how to setup a new game." split="leftheavy" %}}

 Create a deck with all **Role** dominoes.
 Shuffle and deal each player 1 Role.
 Once revealed, also give each player their corresponding **Starting Dominoes**.
-(It shows their role icon and unique terrain, and is marked "Starting Domino").

 Start the **Shared Map** in the center of the table by combining the Starting Dominoes of _all Roles_ (even those not in the current game) however you like.

-All players also start their individual map by placing their second Starting Domino before them.
+All players also start their **Personal Map** by placing their second Starting Domino before them.

-@TODO: EXAMPLE IMAGE
+{{% /rules-double-view %}}

 {{% /rules-block %}}

 {{% rules-block heading="Objective" icon="objective" %}}

-This game is a mix of cooperative and competitive by default, but you still need to choose if you play as a group (cooperative) or against each other (competitive).
+This game is a mix of cooperative and competitive by default.
+Still, you must choose if you play as a group (cooperative) or against each other (competitive).

 These rules explain the cooperative version first; at Variants, you can read the small changes to make it competitive.

 You **lose** the game once a single player has failed **3 Missions**.

-You **win** the game if you manage to complete **4 Missions per player** before that happens.
-(For example, in a 3-player game, this means completing 3x4 = 12 Missions to win.)
+You **win** the game if you manage to complete **3 Missions per player** before that happens.
+(For example, in a 3-player game, this means completing 3x3 = 9 Missions to win.)

 Your final score is the strength of the _weakest_ player.
 Higher is obviously better!